romaonthego/REActivityViewController/README.md

                                    permittedArrowDirections:UIPopoverArrowDirectionAny animated:YES];
 ```

-Please note, that our presenting view controller is the navigation controller, so we pass it in `initWithViewController`.
+Please note that our presenting view controller is the navigation controller, so we pass it in `initWithViewController`.

 ### Creating custom activities